LEADME MENTORSHIP PROGRAM

 -

-Present a Poster about the preliminary status of the Personal Best Project during the Regional Meeting
+Present your final Personal Best Leadership Project during the Regional Meeting

 -

-Submit a program synopsis of the completed Project for presentation consideration at an Annual Meeting
+Submit a presentation proposal related to your completed Project for presentation consideration at an Annual Meeting

 -